-The report called on the Commission and Member States to maximise their efforts to invest in affordable housing to meet the housing needs of low- and middle-income groups, ensuring that at least 30% of all newly built houses are affordable housing for these two income groups, and to eliminate energy poverty by 2030 by supporting investment in energy efficiency by low-income households.
+Parliament called on the Commission and Member States to:

+- maximise their efforts to invest in affordable housing to meet the housing needs of low- and middle-income groups, ensuring that at least 30% of all newly built houses are affordable housing for these two income groups, and to eliminate energy poverty by 2030 by supporting investment in energy efficiency by low-income households. - propose a European framework for national homeless strategies.